MitchMills/Dendron/notes/launch-school.back-end.rb110.lesson-01.md

 ### Element Reference Gotchas
 #### Out of Bounds Indices
 - Referencing an out-of-bounds index in a string or array returns `nil`
-  - Strings never contain `nil` (they can contain 'nil'), so a return of `nil` indicates an out-of-bounds index was used
+  - Strings never contain `nil` (they can contain `'nil'`), so a return of `nil` indicates an out-of-bounds index was used
-  - Arrays **can** contain `nil` though
+  - Arrays CAN contain `nil` though
     ```
     an_array = [3, 'd', nil]

     an_array[2] # => nil
     an_array[7] # => nil
     ```
 - How to tell the difference between a valid return and an out-of-bounds reference?
     - `Array#fetch`: "Tries to return the element at position index, but throws an IndexError exception if the referenced index lies outside of the array bounds."
       ```
       an_array.fetch(2) # => nil
       an_array.fetch(7) # => IndexError: index 7 outside of array bounds: -3...3